MichaelSasser/matrix-python.github.io/content/docs/contributing/contribute_to_the_website/index.md

 ## I found a bug or there is room for improvements

-Please let us know, if you found an issue with our website.
+Please let us know if you found an issue with our website.
 You can do this by handing in a _Bug report_. <br />
 If you have any suggestions, we would appreciate a _Feature Request_.